6 Affordable Fall Destinations to Book Now

 The best time to visit Nantucket (IOHO) is fall: the summer crowds are gone (as are the expensive hotel rates) and the weather is still warm enough to explore the island by bike.
 There are great festivals during this time, too, including September's Restaurant Week, and October’s Cranberry Festival, when travelers can visit the bogs during the harvest.
 Other event highlights: November’s Festival of Wreaths and Christmas Stroll, where you'll find plenty of New England small town charm.

-With flights from major US cities in September and October starting around $220 on carriers like WOW Air, fall is an ideal time to head to Milan.
+With flights from major U.S. cities in September and October as little as $300 on carriers like Norwegian, fall is an ideal time to head to Milan.
 There’s plenty for price conscious travelers to experience in Italy’s fashion capital, from taking in contemporary art at Fondazione Prada to exploring galleries in the trendy Navigli neighborhood, to window shopping at the soaring Galleria Vittorio Emanuelle II.
-Rest up at one of Milan’s new, fashion-forward boutique hotels that are both stylish and easy on the wallet.
+Rest up at one of Milan’s fashion-forward boutique hotels that are both stylish and easy on the wallet.